ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

 * `arg` is *renamed* as a term
 * But during *typechecking* the compiler treats an application chain `f arg1 arg2 ... argn` specially.
-  If it knows that `f :: forall a -> blah`, then it checks that `arg1` is a term written only in a specified sub-language of terms --- initially a sub-language that maps directly to the language of (current) types.
+  If it knows that `f :: forall a -> blah`, then it checks that `arg1` is a term written only in a specified sub-language of terms -- initially a sub-language that maps directly to the language of (current) types.

-We call this "specified sub-language of terms" the Static Subset of terms.
+We call this "specified sub-language of terms" the **Static Subset** of terms.
 In GHC-speak, a `HsExpr` in the Static Subset can readily be converted to a `HsType`.

-For example, suppose `f :: foreach (a :: [Bool) -> blah`.
+For example, suppose `f :: foreach (a :: [Bool]) -> blah`.
 An initial version of DH might allow
 ```
   f [True]            -- Allowed
   f [True,False]      -- Allowed
   f (True : [])       -- Allowed
-  f xs                -- Allowed iff xs is static

-  f (reverse xs)      -- Not allowed: typechecker does not understand reverse
   f [not x | x <- xs]   -- Not allowed: list comprehension
+  f (case ... of ...)   -- Not allowed: case
+  f ((\y -> y) [True])  -- Not allowed: lambda

+  f xs                -- Allowed: xs equals only itself
+  f (reverse xs)      -- Allowed: reverse equals only itself and xs equals only itself
 ```
+These dependent applications might give rise to a need for compile-time reasoning over Haskell's very rich expression language.
+The Static Subset notion polices this boundary, initially allowing only simple expressions into type inference.
 Over time we expect to widen Static Subset of terms, to allow more syntactic forms.

 The technology for treating application chains specially is worked out in details in